Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 10.49.51 UTC
+- WIB: Minggu, 2 November 2025 11.32.07 UTC
-- WITA: Minggu, 2 November 2025 11.49.51 UTC
+- WITA: Minggu, 2 November 2025 12.32.07 UTC
-- WIT: Minggu, 2 November 2025 12.49.51 UTC
+- WIT: Minggu, 2 November 2025 13.32.07 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success